Paracetamol, Codeine Phosphate Hemihydrate & Doxylamine Succinate

 Medicines containing alcohol (ethanol), e.g. some cough syrups

 Antihypertensives (medicines used to help lower blood pressure)

 Metoclopramide or domperidone, a medicine used to control nausea and vomiting

 Propantheline, a drug used to treat stomach ulcers

 Chloramphenicol, an antibiotic used to treat ear and eye infections

-Zidovudine and rifampicin, drugs used to treat infections
+Flucloxacillin, zidovudine or rifampicin, drugs used to treat infections

 These medicines may be affected by Panalgesic or may affect the way Panalgesic works.